Skip to main content

 Guidance for healthcare settings

-• This document provides infection control guidance for health care professionals working in acute care settings including emergency departments, as well as outpatient and ambulatory care units within acute care facilities to mitigate the impact of COVID-19 as well as outlining measures for providing care safely in those settings, including interactions with patients.
+• This document provides infection prevention and control (IPC) guidance for health care professionals working in acute care and health authority owned, operated or funded ambulatory care settings, as well as inpatient and outpatient services provided within acute care hospitals and outpatient clinics in the community, to mitigate the impact of VRIs that spread primarily through close range respiratory droplets, such as SARS-CoV-2, influenza, and RSV.
+The guidance outlines the IPC measures intended for providing care safely in these settings, including interactions with patients.

 For guidance about person protective equipment (PPE) for environmental service staff in health care facilities, as well as information on environmental cleaning, laundry and waste management, see the information sheet for environmental service providers in health care settings.